Travel from the UK

 Therefore any reservations made online must be exchanged for tickets either

-at the companies' main agents or at their quayside ticket offices.
+at the companies' main port agents or at their quayside ticket offices.

-Hellenic Seaways have now introduced an airline-style web check-in facility.
+Hellenic Seaways had introduced an airline-style web check-in facility,

 For more on other routes to and from Lesvos see the 'Island Hopping' page.